Sarah is a certified Hatha, Vinyasa, & Kundalini yoga teacher. She is an artist who believes in the importance of living a creative life.

 No one is ever to old for building forts!
 Making a special place to sleep is fun and easy.
 Supply your guests with plenty of blankets, sheets, pillows, and stuffed animal friends.
 Let them get creative and see what they can make!
 Add a little something special with string lights.

 For a quick and easy way to feed everyone breakfast in the morning, have individual breakfast cereal boxes.
 Be sure to keep in mind that some kids may have certain food allergies.
 If this is the case speak to the child's parents before hand to see what will be suitable for the child to eat.
 Use colorful plastic spoons and add each childs name to them for a special touch.
 Other easy breakfasts include donuts, bagels and cream cheese, and fresh fruit.

-- Tell everyone to bring their own sleeping back and pillow but have back up pillows and blankets just in case
+- Tell everyone to bring their own sleeping bag and pillow but have backup pillows and blankets just in case.

-- Avoid truth or dare, this game can make some guests feel uncomfortable and the dares may be too outrageous.
+- Avoid truth or dare, as this game can make some guests feel uncomfortable and the dares may be too outrageous.
 Or make sure the questions are kid-friendly.

-- Move furniture around to create the most space
+- Move furniture around to create space for fun.

 - Remove anything that can be easily knocked over or broken.